kudajadridrizzle/kudajadri.website/src/blog/2025-07-29-honeymoon-in-wayanad-a-perfect-escape-for-couples.md

 ---
-title: "Honeymoon in Wayanad: A Perfect Escape for Couples"
+title: 'Honeymoon in Wayanad: A Perfect Escape for Couples'
 description: Plan your dream honeymoon in Wayanad, Kerala’s romantic hill station.
 From misty peaks and waterfalls to private treehouses and peaceful lakes, Wayanad offers the perfect escape for couples.
 Discover the best places